Compliance For The Importer-Customs Broker Sydney and Australia –

-The Australian Border Force (ABF) has released an industry alert to almost every customs broker, freight industry representatives and agent.
+The Australian Border Force (ABF) has released an industry alert to almost every customs broker sydney and australia wide, freight industry representatives and agent.
 This notice serves as to what the areas will be the focus of its compliance activities.
 The best guide as to the ABF’s compliance activities may be its annual statistics.
 This details error detection and the issuing of infringement notices.

 ABF statics for the year 2016 – 2017 show which areas will warrant infringement notices.
 Level of compliance activity was ramped up in 2016/17.
 Compared to 2015/16 that’s is a vast increase of their target.
 Looking at 2016 ,customs offences were tallied at almost $5 million to penalise industry depo’s.
 Compared to the 2015/16 amount of only $1.9 million.

 The number of notices issued as well – 584 in 2016/17 to 266 in 2015/16.
-Every importer / exporter and customs broker must start take precautionary steps to ensure they are reporting accurately.
+Every importer / exporter and customs broker sydney and nation wide must start take precautionary steps to ensure they are reporting accurately.

 Level of compliance in running a Licensed Depot